JerryI/wljs-docs/docs/frontend/Tutorial/GUI Overview.md

 ---
 sidebar_position: 1
+draft: true
 ---
 The whole notebook interface is made using plain Javascript, HTML powered by a [Wolfram WebServer](https://github.com/KirillBelovTest/HTTPHandler)  and [template engine](https://github.com/JerryI/wl-wsp) running locally on a Wolfram Kernel.
 It means you can work remotely by running a server anywhere you want.

 Some calculations are performed partially by your browser, you can have a control over it, [if you want](Dynamics.md) .
-All UI elements, cells operations are written in Javascript and Wolfram Language and performed by [WLJS](../../interpreter/intro.md) interpreter.
+All UI elements, cells operations are written in Javascript and Wolfram Language and performed by [WLJS Interpreter](../../interpreter/intro.md).

 :::note
 Frontend saves cell's data every-time you type something to RAM.
 Serializing to the disk is scheduled with a 3 minutes interval.